bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

 This produces a derived specification that encodes how good behaviors are in that specific context.

-In our case:
-- $f"Q"_("sim")$ encodes how good behaviors are in the rich simulation context
-- $f"Q"_("real")$ encodes how good behaviors are in the limited real-world context
+In our case, $f"Q"_("sim")$ encodes how good behaviors are in the rich simulation context while $f"Q"_("real")$ encodes how good behaviors are in the limited real-world context.

 Neither derived specification is complete for our true intent.
 The simulation has the behavioral diversity we designed but wrong dynamics.
 Reality has correct dynamics but incomplete behavioral coverage.
 We need both.